kristopherkyle/L2-Annotation-Project/dep_anno_overview.md

 In copular constructions with clausal predicates, however, as in `The important thing is to keep calm`, the "normal" conventions are used (`is` is the `root`)

+### `elipses`
+Sometimes ellipses represent words lost during transcription, and their dependency relationship can be inferred based on context.
+- `Shinjuku is movie theater_head in ...._obl`

+When the dependency relationship of ellipses cannot be inferred based on context, they are tagged as a `punct` dependent.
+- `So ..._punct sorekara saw_head the monkey .`

 ### `so`
 The word `so` will most often be in an `advmod` relationship:
 - when its head is an adjective as in `so_RB <--advmod-- glad_JJ`
 - when it could be substituted for `therefore` as in `I am keen on photography, so_RB I would love_VB to...`
 - when it occurs at the beginning of a sentence as in `So, my son_RB loves_VBZ yakiniku because he is young` (sidenote: we may need to re-tag the POS for so in these cases)

+### `said` and `think`
+The dependency tag `obj` is used when the verb `said` or `think` modifies a non-clausal construction.
+- `And they said_head , " yes_obj " .`
+- `, I think_head cat_obj .`

+The dependency tag `ccomp` is used when the verb `said` or `think` modifies a clausal construction.
+- `He said_head , they are looking_ccomp for people .`
+- `I think_head it 's a math class_ccomp .'`

+Note: In more discourse contexts, `think` is often tagged as `parataxis`.
+See (`parataxis`).

+## Clarifications and special cases (multi-word)

+### one day last week
+This utterance can be both common and difficult to tag.

+`day` should head the `nummod` dependent `one`, the `nmod:tmod` dependent `week`, and often any punctuation which seperates the phrase from the root.
+- `One_nummod¹ day_head¹⁺²⁺³ last week_nmod:tmod² ,_punct³ the lady went to the store .`

+`day` is most often an `obl:tmod` dependent headed by a verb.
+- `One day_obl:tmod last week , the lady went_head to the store .`

+### Sentences with only discourse
+If a sentence contains only discourse, and the discourse elements are all at the same syntactic level, the root is the first discourse element in the sentence.
+The root is the head of the remaining discourse dependents.
+- `No_root , no , no , no , no .`

+### take care ...
+When the construction `take care` precedes a nominal, it should be tagged as follows.

+1) `care` is an `obj` dependent of the verb `take`.
+- `They help me take_head care_obj of the cat .`

+2) The nominal is an `nmod` dependent headed by `care`.
+- `They help me take care_head of the cat_nmod .`

+Note: Pronouns are also nominals.
+- `And I had to take care_head of her_nmod .`

+3) The nominal tends to head words between the nominal and the noun `care`.
+- `They help me take care of_case¹ the_det² cat_head¹⁺² .`

+### Words with `TO` and `IN` POS special cases
+When words with the POS `TO` or `IN` occur before punctuation, or at the end of a sentence, if they have no other option than to be headed by a preceding verb, they are generally tagged as `obl` dependents of that verb.
+- `But after I got home , I thought , you know , this is not the exact thing I was looking_head for_obl .`
+- `I ski because I like_head to_obl .`

+If one of these words is unambiguously an infinitival `to`, then it is instead tagged as an `xcomp` dependent.
+- `Actually , I have_head to_xcomp .`